pinobatch/action53/README.md

 `1`, `2`, `1-2`, `1-2 alt`, `1-3`, `1-4`, `2-4 alt`, `2-6 alt`, and
 `2-4`.  `2` means the game is for two players only, like "Fire Breathers" from _Action 52_.
 If omitted, uses `1`.
+Use `none` to hide the players line entirely.

     screenshot=screenshots/Wrecking Ball Boy.png